-2017 is the year of the Fire Rooster.
-In the Chinese zodiac, the Rooster is associated with the virtues of boldness, confidence, tenderness and intuitiveness, and foibles including indecisiveness and rigid conservatism.
+2020 is the year of the Metal Rat.
+In the Chinese zodiac, the Rat is associated with the virtues of ambition, intellectual prowess, reliability and quick-wittedness, and foibles including nervousness and unscrupulousness.

-In 2017, Chinese New Year officially begins on Saturday, January 28th, with major celebrations to take place in the weeks that follow in various areas of the city.
-Precise dates will be announced soon: check back here later for more details
+In 2020, Chinese New Year officially begins on Saturday, January 25th, with major celebrations to take place in the weeks that follow in various areas of the city.
+Precise dates will be announced soon: check back here later for more details.

-In the northeast Belleville neighborhood, which also includes a large Franco-Chinese community, a parade will leave from Metro Belleville at 10:30 am (precise date TBD).
+In the northeast Belleville neighborhood, which also includes a large Franco-Chinese community, a parade will leave from Metro Belleville in the late morning (the precise date has yet to be announced).
 This one kicks off with the traditional "opening of the dragon's eye" ceremony which should be-- forgive my pun-- eye-opening!

 Participating streets/parade route: Boulevard de la Villette, rue Rebeval, rue Jules Romains, rue de Belleville, rue Louis Bonnet, rue de la Présentation, rue du Faubourg du Temple.

 Chinese New Year parades in the French capital are famed for their elaborate decorations (red lanterns, grinning dragons, lions, and tigers, bright orange fish) and for their somewhat boisterous cheer, which usually involves small firecrackers that leave a faint scent of smoke in the air.